West Nile virusTransmitted to humans by mosquitoes, the virus is present on every continent except Antarctica

 There is no vaccine to prevent this disease in humans.
 Travellers should avoid mosquito bites day and night when visiting risk areas.

-WNV is endemic in the USA and Canada: State Health Departments monitor WNV activity during the transmission season in the USA (which varies from State to State) .
-Maps showing WNV activity in the USA are available.
-In Canada, surveillance for WNV is undertaken by Public Health Canada during the transmission season ; maps showing WNV activity in Canada are available.
+WNV is now considered endemic in the US and Canada: State Health Departments monitor WNV activity during the transmission season in the US (which varies from State to State); maps showing WNV activity in the USA are available .
+In Canada, surveillance for WNV is undertaken by Public Health Canada during the transmission season; maps showing WNV activity in Canada are available .

-Outbreaks and intermittent cases of human WNV infection have occurred in Europe since the 1950s [2, 7 ].
+Outbreaks and intermittent cases of human WNV infection have also occurred in Europe since the 1950s.
 In recent years, outbreaks have been reported from countries throughout Europe, including France, Greece, Hungary, Italy, Portugal, Romania and Spain; the transmission season in Europe is June to November .
-There is so far no evidence that West Nile virus is circulating in the UK .
-The European Centres for Disease Prevention and Control (ECDC) undertakes surveillance for WNV during the transmission season ; maps showing countries reporting cases in the EU are available.
+Locally acquired WNV has not been reported so far in the UK .
+The European Centres for Disease Prevention and Control (ECDC) undertakes surveillance for WNV during the transmission season; maps showing countries reporting cases in the EU and Mediterranean basin are available .

 Risk in travellers

 There is a low risk of contracting WNV during travel to areas with WNV activity.
 The risk is determined by destination, season, length of exposure, and the intensity of WNV transmission at the time of travel.
-Certain groups, including the immunocompromised, those over 50 years of age and individuals with pre-existing medical conditions, are at increased risk of severe illness.
+Certain groups, including the immunocompromised (i.e. those with a reduced ability to fight infection), those over 50 years of age and individuals with pre-existing medical conditions, are at increased risk of severe illness.

-Travellers to areas where there is WNV activity should be aware of the risk and take appropriate mosquito bite avoidance measures.
+Travellers to areas where there is WNV activity should be aware of the risk and take appropriate insect bite avoidance measures.

 West Nile virus in UK travellers

-The peak transmission season in temperate regions such as Russia, North America and Canada, is late summer to early autumn when there is high mosquito activity.
+The peak transmission season in temperate regions such as Canada, North America and Russia, is late summer to early autumn when there is high mosquito activity.
 In tropical countries, transmission is year round.

 Signs and symptoms

-Persistent neurologic sequelae have been observed in individuals who have survived acute West Nile encephalitis (WNE).
+Persistent neurologic complications have been observed in individuals who have survived acute West Nile encephalitis (WNE).
 Long-term movement disorders, cognitive complaints, and functional disability have been reported.
 WNE can result in an acute flaccid paralysis with a wide range of symptoms and degrees of limb weakness.
-These can range from mild monoplegia to flaccid quadriparesis and acute neuromuscular respiratory failure.
-Facial nerve palsy has also been observed .
+These can range from mild monoplegia (paralysis of one limb) to flaccid quadriparesis (weakness or paralysis in all limbs) and acute neuromuscular respiratory failure.
+Facial nerve palsy (a condition causing weakness or paralysis of some of the muscles on the face) has also been observed .

 Extreme fatigue is common following both WNV and WNE.
-In a study of 98 patients, 96% described post WNV fatigue, which lasted a median of 36 days .
+In a study of 98 patients, 96 percent described post WNV fatigue, which lasted a median of 36 days .
 Depression and personality changes have also been observed.
-Depression after encephalitis, regardless of etiology, is not unusual: 31% of post WNV patients reported depression post-acute illness .
+Depression after encephalitis, regardless of etiology, is not unusual: 31 percent of post WNV patients reported depression post-acute illness .